A quantum N-dimer model: Planar setting

-\begin{proof} By Proposition \ref{prop:diagonalgaugeequivalence} and Proposition \ref{coro:diagconjugation} combined with Theorem \ref{theo:sikoraconnection}, it suffices to show that $I_q$ has the same based CCW face monodromies as Sikora's connection $\Psi$ (in fact, it will be shown that the monodromies of $\Psi$ are independent of base point).
+\begin{proof} By Proposition \ref{prop:diagonalgaugeequivalence} and Proposition \ref{coro:diagconjugation} combined with Theorem \ref{theo:sikoraconnection}, it suffices to show that $I_q$ has the same CCW face monodromies as Sikora's connection $\Psi$.
 Consider the geometric construction of $\Psi$ above.
 For a given face, traversed CCW, the total curvature of the tangent vector is $+2\pi$.
 However when traversing a face, at each vertex with external cilium the local curvature there is $-\pi$, and at each vertex with internal cilium the local curvature is $+\pi$.
 The total curvature contribution along the edges is therefore $2\pi+\pi l_{\mathrm{int}}-\pi l_{\mathrm{ext}}$, where $l_{\mathrm{int}}$ is the number of vertices along the face with internal cilia and $l_{\mathrm{ext}}$ is the number of vertices along the face with external cilia.
 Since $l=l_{\mathrm{int}}+l_{\mathrm{ext}}$ the curvature contribution along the edges is $2\pi+2\pi l_{\mathrm{int}}-\pi l.$ Dividing by $2\pi$, the CCW monodromy of $\Psi$ around the face is $Q^{-(1+k-\frac{l}{2})}=Q^{\frac{l}2-1-k}$ as desired.
 The last statement follows immediately from the definitions. \end{proof}